General

 This can happen when the IaC practices evolve over time.
 For example, it is not uncommon to switch to a different IaC tool after a few years because the team realized that, in hindsight, they had not picked the best tool for their use cases.

-Another reason for this is overlapping boundaries between stack definitions which can happen easily when the infrastructure is extensive and managed by many different teams over the course of a long period of time.
+Another reason for this is overlapping boundaries between stack definitions, which can happen easily when the infrastructure is extensive and managed by many different teams over a long period of time.

 IaC is all about improving the governance of your infrastructure by defining it as code which allows you to leverage a wealth of practices and tools that have been available to developers for a long time such as code versioning, code reviews, static analysis, automated tests, etc.